Brand Names: Estrace Vaginal, Estring, Imvexxy Maintenance Pack, Imvexxy Starter Pack, Vagifem, Yuvafem

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

-- pain, swelling, or tenderness in your stomach;
+- swelling or tenderness in your stomach;

-- jaundice (yellowing of the skin or eyes); or
+- jaundice (yellowing of the skin or eyes);

-- a lump in your breast.
+- a lump in your breast; or

-Less serious side effects may include:
+Common side effects may include:

-- nausea, vomiting, loss of appetite;
+- nausea, vomiting, bloating, stomach cramps;

-- swelling of your ankles or feet;
+- swelling in your hands or feet, weight gain;

-- depression; or
+- breast pain; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.